SAP/cloud-security-services-integration-library/samples/spring-security-ias/README.md

 ```

 #### Create UAA Service Instance of plan 'broker'
-Use the [xs-security.json](./xs-security.json) to define the authentication settings and create a service instance
+Use the [xs-security.json](./xs-security.json) to define the authentication settings such as the `grant-types` and create a service instance:
 ```bash
 cf create-service xsuaa broker ks1-broker-uaa -c xs-security.json
 ```